brunacarrassai/brunacarrassai/README.md

 ## 👩‍💻 About Me
 - 💻 Programming teacher
 - 🚀 Full Stack Developer in progress
-- 🎓 Graduating in Systems Analysis and Development
+- 🎓 Graduating in Systems Analysis and Development and Software Engineering
 - 🧠 Passionate about turning ideas into real projects

 ---